GVProf/GVProf/docs/barracuda.md

 ## Introduction

 BarraCUDA is a GPU-accelerated sequence mapping software.
-It's code and sample data are open source and available at (sourceforge)[http://seqbarracuda.sourceforge.net/].
-BarraCUDA's (FAQ page)[http://seqbarracuda.sourceforge.net/faqs.html] provides useful instructions for installing and running benchmarks.
+It's code and sample data are open source and available at [sourceforge](http://seqbarracuda.sourceforge.net/).
+BarraCUDA's [FAQ page](http://seqbarracuda.sourceforge.net/faqs.html) provides useful instructions for installing and running benchmarks.

-We studied BarraCUDA *0.7.107h*, using its `sample_data/Saccharomyces_cerevisiae.SGD1.01.50.dna_rm.toplevel.fa` input.
+We studied BarraCUDA *0.7.107h*, using the `Saccharomyces_cerevisiae.SGD1.01.50.dna_rm.toplevel.fa` sample data.

-Since BarraCUDA's source code is not available on Github, we don't provide a copy in GVProf and only discuss implementation details in this document.
+Since BarraCUDA's latest source code is not available on Github, we don't provide a copy in GVProf and only discuss implementation details in this document.

 ## Profiling